Skip to content

 This can cause the dough to not rise as it should.
 The ideal temperature for dough to rise is around 24 to 26 °C .
 In a colder room, the process will slow down and sometimes even stop.

-The solution is simple – Wrap the bowl of dough in a blanket , put it in a warmer, or use the oven with just the light on.
+The solution is simple – Wrap the bowl of dough in a blanket , put it in a warm place, or use the oven with just the light on.
 This will create a homemade proofing room.

 Mari Peče advises on how to bake with yeast, work with flour and dough, and gives tips through her school and baking courses.

-Never place yeast dough near a direct heat source such as a heater or direct sunlight.
+Never place dough on a direct heat source such as a heater or direct sunlight.
 This will overheat and dry out the dough, which will no longer rise as well.

-3. You are overfeeding the yeast , which is why the dough does not rise.
+3. You are overfeeding the sourdough, which is why the dough does not rise.

 Mari Peče advises on how to bake with yeast, work with flour and dough, and gives tips through her school and baking courses.

-Always monitor the ratio and temperature of the environment you keep your yeast in.
-In the free e-book you will learn how to feed the yeast in detail and I assure you that the dough will rise like a poem .
+Always monitor the ratio and temperature of the environment you store your sourdough in.
+In the free e-book you will learn how to feed the sourdough in detail and I assure you that the dough will rise like a poem .

 4. The dough does not rise if you use the wrong flour